didi/LogicFlow/sites/docs/docs/tutorial/basic-node.en-US.md

 }
 ```

-2. #### Shape attributes
+#### 2. Shape attributes

-In LogicFlow, shape attributes represent the width and height of a node, the radius of a rectangle, the radius of a circle, the vertices of a polygon, etc. These attributes control the final shape of a node.
-This is because LogicFlow calculates the anchor points of a node and the start and end points of a line based on the shape attributes.
-To customize the shape attributes, you need to do it in the `setAttributes` method or the `initNodeData` method.
+In LogicFlow, shape properties refer to attributes that control the final appearance of nodes, such as `width` and `height` for dimensions, `radius` for rounded rectangles, `r` for circles (radius), and `points` for polygons (vertices).
+These properties are crucial as LogicFlow calculates anchor points for nodes and start/end points for connections based on them.
+Customizing shape properties requires modification within the `setAttributes` method or `initNodeData` method.

 LogicFlow has some shape attributes specific to each base node.
 See [API Shape Attributes](/en-US/api/node-model-api#shape-attributes) for details.